PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Local linear convergence and optimality

 Thus, $(y_{k}-x^{\ast})^{\top}A^{\top}(Ax^{\ast}-b)\geq 0$.
 The second inequality follows from \eqref{eq:RIP}.
 Then from \eqref{eq:Lip}, we have

 Putting everything together gives

-The above relation and \eqref{eq:Lip} suggest that we can speed up Algorithm~\ref{alg:nesta} by updating the prox-center, $c$, with the current iterate $y_{k}$ every $k$ steps.
-With our assumptions, we prove in the following theorem that there is an optimal number of such steps.
-Allow the iterates to be represented by $y_{jk}$ where $j$ is the number of times the prox-center has been changed (the outer iteration) and $k$ is number of iterations after the last prox-center change (the inner iteration).
+The above relation and \eqref{eq:Lip} suggest that when solving the \textsc{lasso} problem, we can speed up Algorithm~\ref{alg:nesta} by updating the prox-center, $c$, every $K$ steps.
+With our assumptions, we prove in the first part of following theorem that for every $K>\sqrt{\frac{L}{\delta}}$, restarting Algorithm~\ref{alg:nesta} every $K$ steps with the new prox-center, $\operatorname{proj}_{1}(y_{k}-\nabla f(y_k)/L,\tau)$, is locally linearly convergent.
+In the second part of Theorem~\ref{thm:OPT}, we prove that there is an optimal number of such steps.

+In the following, allow the iterates to be represented by $y_{jk}$ where $j$ is the number of times the prox-center has been changed (the outer iteration) and $k$ is number of iterations after the last prox-center change (the inner iteration).
+Let the $j$-th prox-center update be represented by $p_j$.